h12w/gspec/DESIGN.md

     })

-A limitation of lacking a dedicated setup method is: when the setup panicks, there is no way to tell it is a leaf node or it still has children.
-It is a tolerable tradeoff.
+A limitation of lacking a dedicated setup method is: when the setup panicks, GSpec can only give the panicking postion but cannot tell it is a leaf node or it still has children.
+However, it is a tolerable tradeoff.

 It is rare to setup (teardown) a test context before (after) all tests without worrying about its state changing.
-In such rare cases, they can be handled separatedly at the start (end) of the go-test testing functions.
+In such rare cases, they can be handled separatedly at the start (end) of the "go test" testing functions.

 ###Concurrency
-Concurrency is a core feature of Go. go-test supports concurency at the level of test functions.
+Concurrency is a core feature of Go. "go test" supports concurency at the level of test functions.
 With a testing framework with nested test group by closures, it is expected to have dozens (or even hundreds) of test cases written in one test function.
 On a quad-core CPU, you probably could just split test cases into four test functions, but CPU could easily get many cores (hundreds or even thousands of cores) in the foreseeable future, thus it requires one goroutine per test case to make the most of the hardware.

 When the test cases are organized in a tree of closures, there is no way to know the whole structure without actually running it.
-So it is not possible to run all test cases simultaneously, and the process has to be exploratory, starting goroutines on the fly.
+So the process has to be exploratory, starting goroutines on the fly.

 To support concurency, test cases should be completed isolated from each other.
 No variables should be shared without careful synchronization.